BDC Hamburger Icon

 Here are some ways employers can reduce their workers’ compensation insurance costs:

-• Evaluating and improving the safety of their work environment by checking equipment safety, repairing or replacing defective equipment, providing employees with safety gear, and supplying offices with ergonomic equipment
+• Evaluate and improve the safety of the work environment by checking equipment safety, repairing or replacing defective equipment, providing employees with safety gear and stocking offices with ergonomic equipment.

-• Training employees on workplace safety, providing tips on best practices and offering incentives for accident-free work
+• Train employees on workplace safety, providing tips on best practices and offering incentives for accident-free work.

-• Helping injured employees return to their roles more quickly
+• Help injured employees return to their roles more quickly.

-• Creating an employee wellness program to promote healthy living and fitness
+• Create an employee wellness program to promote healthy living and fitness.

-Most businesses with one or more employees require some form of insurance (except Texas, where workers’ compensation is optional).
-Whether your business and employees require this insurance will depend on the type of business and status of your employees.
-Each state has its own rules on what is covered, how it evaluates different issues, how injured employees receive medical care and which benefits an employee can receive.
+Most businesses with one or more employees require some form of workers’ compensation insurance, except those in Texas, where workers’ compensation is optional.
+Whether your specific business and employees require this insurance will depend on the type of business and the status of your employees.

-The following types of employees are likely to be exempt from the workers’ compensation insurance requirement:
+The following types of employees are likely to be exempt from a workers’ compensation insurance requirement.

 • Family members who are employees